t4guw/100-Unity-Mechanics-for-Programmers/programs/show_text_ui_on_mouse_hover/README.md

 # Show Text UI on Mouse Hover

 ## Description
-This mechanic will show how to show text UI when the mouse is hovered over an object.
+This mechanic demonstrates how to show text UI when the mouse is hovered over an object.

 ## Implementation
 There are several steps that need to be taken in the Unity Editor.